AeroliteSR/DarkSoulsIconExtractor/README.md

 the game's vanilla path or a mod folder, it will default to `hi` and any exports that affect layouts will write that as the root.
 So the `low` versions will be mistakenly named `hi` which you'll have to change with WitchyBND by editing the given xml.
 Usually you'll be modding the `hi` versions anyway but it's good to be aware of this.
 This issue doesn't apply to Nightreign which specifies the version in the file name. (_h/_l)

 ## Settings:
-`Custom Names` - This setting replaces the internal names with mapped ones in `GameInfo.py`.
+`Custom Names` - This setting replaces the internal names with mapped ones in \defs.
 This setting can be especially useful for if you don't know the ID of an item in a big list, allowing you to search by its display name.
 Some data, such as Nightreign garbs and Sekiro bosses, were mapped manually, but most of it was scripted from Smithbox exports.
 `Hide Blank Icons` - Only for older games with no layout system.
 DSTS crops the atlases in a grid layout.
 Because of this, some 'tiles'